-A popular member of the Curzon family.
-This intimate five-screen cinema is located on the eastside of the Brunswick Centre, where there are a variety of shops and restaurants to satisfy you before settling into a film.
-Curzon Bloomsbury is also home to Bertha Dochouse – the UK's first dedicated documentary theatre.
+A popular member of the Curzon family along with the hip Soho outpost and Grade II-listed Mayfair one, the Curzon Bloomsbury is an intimate six-screen cinema is located on the eastside of the Brunswick Centre, where there are a variety of shops and restaurants to satisfy you before settling into a film.
+One of the screens, the Bertha Dochouse, is the UK's first dedicated documentary theatre.

 |Venue name:||Curzon Bloomsbury|

 The Brunswick Centre

 - Mark Borchardt isn't the average Hollywood wannabe director.
 The closest we get to the bright lights are this garrulous thirty-something's citations of Dawn of the Dead and The Texas Chain Saw Massacre, two of the inspirations behind Coven, t...Read more

 - The song that plays out this atmospheric refugee drama – Talking Heads’ ‘Road to Nowhere’ – vocalises the existential undercurrents that make it an intriguing, if frustrating, watch.
 Eschewing easy thrills, writer-director Christian Petzold transp...Read more

 - Not to be excessively literal about that title, but when a movie – even one about Hitler Youth – is as saturated with visual gorgeousness as ‘Never Look Away’ (the Oscar-nominated cinematography is by ‘The Natural’s Caleb Deschanel), you can’t loo...Read more

 - By one way of looking at it, the title of Penny Lane’s documentary poses a casual invitation: Sandwich for lunch?
 Stroll in the park?
 Worship Lucifer?
 Why the hell not?
 Call it devilishly funny, then, that you may resonate with the organization at...Read more